 People ticketed for speeding in a work zone in Nevada face double fines.
-So whereas exceeding the speed limit in Las Vegas normally carries a $205 penalty, speeding in a work zone would up the fine to $410.
+So whereas exceeding the speed limit in Las Vegas may carry a $205 penalty, speeding in work areas would up the fine to $410.

-- 1. What are the laws for speeding in a work zone in Las Vegas, NV?
+- 1. What are the laws for driving too fast in a work area in Las Vegas, NV?

-- 2. How do I fight charges of speeding in a work zone in Las Vegas, NV?
+- 2. How do I fight charges of driving too fast in work areas in Las Vegas, NV?

-- 3. What are the penalties for speeding in a work zone in Las Vegas, NV?
+- 3. What are the penalties for driving too fast in work areas in Las Vegas, NV?

-If you have been injured by a vehicle that sped in a work zone in Nevada, contact our Las Vegas personal injury attorneys to learn more.
+If you have been injured in a Nevada work area by a vehicle that sped, contact our Las Vegas personal injury attorneys to learn more.
 You may be eligible for large compensatory damages.

 Like it sounds, speeding in a work zone means to exceed the speed limit in a construction area.
 Note that speeding in a work zone is not a separate misdemeanor offense from speeding.
 Rather, it is an added penalty for the underlying speeding charge.